iyadhatem/objectTracking/ReadME.md

 In this experiment, Eight known object tracking algorithms were tested on both PC and RASP to evaluate their performance regarding tracking accuracy and time efficiency.

 Eight different trackers were tested on a sample video.
+This video includes a scene of road intersection with vehicles and perestrians.
+The test is done by tracking a pedestrian (bounding box previously extracted by manual selection).

 ### Boosting Tracker